pakshuang/cse15l-lab-reports/lab-report-3.md

         CHS Cardiovascular Health Study
 ```

+This matches all lines that contain "study", regardless of case.
-This also matches "Study", which is not matched by the default case-sensitive search.
+It is useful when searching for all instances such as "Study", which is not matched by the default case-sensitive search.

 `grep -i "Clinical" technical/biomed/1468-6708-3-1.txt`